Steele dossier: Kremlin's "Romanian" hackers and use of WikiLeaks, and Trump campaign reaction

 Dossier source(s) allege that "Romanian hackers" controlled by Putin hacked the DNC servers and that the Trump campaign cooperated with Russia.

-Russian hackers used the Guccifer 2.0 persona and claimed to be Romanian, like the Romanian hacker who originally used that identity.
+Russian hackers used the Guccifer 2.0 persona and claimed to be Romanian, like Marcel Lazar Lehel, the Romanian hacker who originally used the "Guccifer" pseudonym.

 The Mueller Report confirmed that the dossier was correct that the Kremlin was behind the appearance of the DNC emails on WikiLeaks, noting that the Trump campaign "showed interest in WikiLeaks's releases of documents and welcomed their potential to damage candidate Clinton".
-It was later confirmed that Roger Stone was in contact with Wikileaks.
+It was later confirmed that Roger Stone was in contact with WikiLeaks.